 With summer temperatures regularly exceeding 100°F, Roseville's Mediterranean climate accelerates mosquito reproduction.
 Newer homes with pools, water features, and irrigated landscaping provide additional breeding sites.
-West Nile virus is a documented risk in Placer County, making professional mosquito control essential for protecting your family.
+West Nile virus is a documented risk in Placer County, making ongoing mosquito service essential for reducing exposure around your home.
+Think of it as population control, not one-time elimination.

 Understanding which mosquito species are active helps determine the best treatment approach for your property.